thecodeteam/vagrant/scaleio/README.md

 Since the nodes all have access to the ScaleIO environment, fail over services with REX-Ray are available by stopping a container with a persistent volume on one host, and start it on another.
 Docker's integration with REX-Ray will automatically map the same volume to the new container, and your application can continue working as intended.

-### Docker Swarm and Apache Mesos
+### Docker Swarm, Apache Mesos, and Kubernetes

-In each configuration, MDM1 is the Master/Manager machine because this is the ScaleIO Gateway for API communication.
+In each configuration, MDM1 is the Master/Manager/Controller machine because this is the ScaleIO Gateway for API communication.
 MDM2 and TB are configured as Worker nodes with no management functionality.

 ##### Docker Swarm